wwarthen/RomWBW/Source/Doc/UserGuide.md

 #### FAT Partition

-At this point you may want to consider creating a FAT partition Please see the section [FAT Filesystem Preparation] for detils on how to setup the FAT partition.
+At this point you may want to consider creating a FAT partition Please see the section [FAT Filesystem Preparation] for details on how to setup the FAT partition.

 ### Slice Initialization